Assassination of Abraham Lincoln: Death of Lincoln

-On Lincoln's death, Vice President Johnson became the 17th President of the United States.
+On Lincoln's death, Vice President Johnson became the 17th president of the United States.
 The presidential oath of office was administered to Johnson by Chief Justice Salmon Chase sometime between 10 and 11 am.

 Powell attacks Seward

 Booth had assigned Lewis Powell to kill Secretary of State William H. Seward.
 On the night of the assassination, Seward was at his home on Lafayette Square, confined to bed and recovering from injuries sustained on April 5 from being thrown from his carriage.
 Herold guided Powell to Seward's house.
 Powell carried an 1858 Whitney revolver (a large, heavy, and popular gun during the Civil War) and a Bowie knife.

-William Bell, Seward's maître d', answered the door when Powell knocked 10:10 pm, as Booth made his way to the Presidential Box at Ford's Theater.
+William Bell, Seward's maître d', answered the door when Powell knocked at 10:10 pm, as Booth made his way to the Presidential Box at Ford's Theater.
 Powell told Bell that he had medicine from Seward's physician and that his instructions were to personally show Seward how to take it.
 Overcoming Bell's skepticism, Powell made his way up the stairs to Seward's third-floor bedroom.
 At the top of the staircase he was stopped by Seward's son, Assistant Secretary of State Frederick W. Seward, to whom he repeated the medicine story; Frederick, suspicious, said his father was asleep.

 Hearing voices, Seward's daughter Fanny emerged from Seward's room and said, "Fred, Father is awake now" – thus revealing to Powell where Seward was.
 Powell turned as if to start downstairs but suddenly turned again and drew his revolver.
 He aimed at Frederick's forehead and pulled the trigger, but the gun misfired, so he bludgeoned Frederick unconscious with it.
 Bell, yelling "Murder!
 Murder!", ran outside for help.

 Fanny opened the door again, and Powell shoved past her to Seward's bed.
 He stabbed at Seward's face and neck, slicing open his cheek.
 However, the splint (often mistakenly described as a neck brace) that doctors had fitted to Seward's broken jaw prevented the blade from penetrating his jugular vein.
 Seward eventually recovered, though with serious scars on his face.

 Seward's son Augustus and Sergeant George F. Robinson, a soldier assigned to Seward, were alerted by Fanny's screams and received stab wounds in struggling with Powell.
 As Augustus went for a pistol, Powell ran downstairs toward the door, where he encountered Emerick Hansell, a State Department messenger.
 Powell stabbed Hansell in the back, then ran outside exclaiming, "I'm mad!
 I'm mad!"
 Screams from the house had frightened Herold, who ran off, leaving Powell to find his own way in an unfamiliar city.